Key Inclusion/Exclusion Criteria2

 sUA REDUCTION

-KRYSTEXXA with methotrexate provided relative improvement in patient response during both Months 6 and 121
+KRYSTEXXA with methotrexate provided significant improvement in patient response*,† during Months 6 and 121

 Woman smiling